 However, in real life, the Christmas season is not “the most wonderful time of the year” for some.
 It’s a time of loneliness for those who are grieving.
 It’s a time of sadness, or even pain, for those who haven’t had joyful Christmas memories.

 The good news is that God provides the antidote for easing or erasing the pain the Christmas past.

 His love for us is fierce and unconditional.

 He gave us Jesus, who became like us, leaving the beauty of heaven and born in a smelly manger.
 The Son of God breathed our air and walked this earth.
 God gave us this gift because we need of a Savior.

-God sent Jesus from His heart, created as one of us, to redeem our hearts from the darkness of sin.
+God sent Jesus with love from His heart, created as one of us, to redeem our hearts from the darkness of sin.